axanthos/orange3-textable-prototypes/doc/widgets/CHILDES.rst

     after recreating the database cache.

 ..
-[1] The user is reffered to the `CHAT transcription format documentation <https://talkbank.org/manuals/CHAT.html>`_ for the meaning and possible values of the numerous annotations extracted by the widget.
+[1] The user is referred to the `CHAT transcription format documentation <https://talkbank.org/manuals/CHAT.html>`_ for the meaning and possible values of the numerous annotations extracted by the widget.